earthdaily/EDA-Documentation/EDS Collections/EDA Mosaics.md

 ## Time of Interest (TOI)

 The time of interest will dictate the amount of available data the mosaic system can draw from.
 Limiting the TOI can deliver poor results if there is no cloud-free data within the specific AOI and TOI.
-Using longer TOI's will result in the data selection algorithm intelligently downselecting all available datasets.

 ## Mosaic Settings